ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/measles.rst

 -------------------

 Measles_ is a highly contagious, serious disease caused by the measles virus (*Measles morbillivirus*).
 Symptoms usually develop 10-12 days after exposure to the virus, and last 7-10 days.
-Symptoms include fever, cough, runny nose, conjunctivitis, and a red, flat, blotchy skin rash that develops on average 14 days after exposure to the virus (range, 7-21 days) and lasts 5-6 days.
+Symptoms include fever, cough, runny nose, conjunctivitis, characteristic white spots inside the cheek (called Koplik's spots), and a red, flat, blotchy skin rash that develops on average 14 days after exposure to the virus (range, 7-21 days) and lasts 5-6 days.
 Recovery from measles results in lifelong immunity.
 [WHO]_, [CDC]_, [Wikipedia]_, [GBD-2017-YLD-Capstone-Appendix-1]_

 Most measles-related deaths are caused by complications associated with the disease.
 The most serious complications include blindness, encephalitis,